katiemackness/machine-learning/README.md

 #### Logistic Regression
 Objective: Compare several logistic regression models to find the best fit model that can predict which medication to give a patient according to their test results.

+### Clustering Jerárchico (ES)
+#### Hierarchical Clustering
+Objective: Use a hierarchical clustering model and dendograms to group customers and recommend products based on past customers' purchases.

 ## Connect with Me
 I'm always looking for feedback and collaboration.
 - Feel free to find me on LinkedIn: [Katlyn Goeujon-Mackness](www.linkedin.com/in/katlyngm-datos)